taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Chatbots**
- * [extended_openai_conversation](https://github.com/jekalmin/extended_openai_conversation) - Home Assistant custom component of conversation agent.
-It uses OpenAI to control your devices.
- * [AI-Data-Analysis-MultiAgent](https://github.com/starpig1129/ai-data-analysis-multiagent) - AI-Driven Research Assistant: An advanced multi-agent system for automating complex research processes.
-Leveraging LangChain, OpenAI GPT, and LangGraph, this tool streamlines hypothesis generation, data analysis, visualization, and report writing.
-Perfect

-**Browser-extensions**
- * [claude-coder](https://github.com/kodu-ai/claude-coder) - Kodu is an autonomous coding agent that lives in your IDE.
-It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents
+**NLP**
+ * [BricksLLM](https://github.com/bricks-cloud/bricksllm) - 🔒 Enterprise-grade API gateway that helps you monitor and impose cost or rate limits per API key.
+Get fine-grained access control and monitoring per user, application, or environment.
+Supports OpenAI, Azure OpenAI, Anthropic, vLLM, and open-source LLMs.

+**Langchain**
+ * [langchain-rust](https://github.com/abraxas-365/langchain-rust) - 🦜️🔗LangChain for Rust, the easiest way to write LLM-based programs in Rust

 **Openai**
- * [auto-subs](https://github.com/tmoroney/auto-subs) - Generate Subtitles & Diarize Speakers in Davinci Resolve using AI.
- * [BaseAI](https://github.com/langbaseinc/baseai) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.
- * [vector-vein](https://github.com/andersonby/vector-vein) - No-code AI workflow.
-Drag and drop workflow nodes and use your workflow with your AI agents.
+ * [faster-whisper-GUI](https://github.com/cheshirecc/faster-whisper-gui) - faster_whisper GUI with PySide6
+ * [APIPark](https://github.com/apiparklab/apipark) - 🦄APIPark is the #1 open-source AI Gateway and Developer Portal, enabling you to easily manage, integrate, and deploy AI and API services.
+APIPark seamlessly connects with various large AI models and packages these AI capabilities into APIs for easy invocat

-_Updated on December 05, 2024_ (A total of 1901 repositories listed.)
+_Updated on December 09, 2024_ (A total of 1905 repositories listed.)

 ## Table of contents